Active Holidays Around Altamura

 Jesce was a kind of Roman filling station on the Via Appia – a place where people and horses could feed, rest and exchange goods while being on the road.
 Basically it looks like a masseria or fortified farm surrounded by the characteristic stone walls constructed without the use of mortar.
 The Sinergie archaeologists spent several summers of hard work disassembling and reconstructing the 2000 year old walls, in what Tonio calls a sustainable restoration project, where all labour was free and nothing was added and nothing was taken from the site.

-He cannot hide a certain bitterness against the local authorities who decided to bring in a ‘professional’ contractor halfway through the archeological project.
-The contractor paved most of the masseria grounds over with modern tiles, established electric uplights along the edges and fenced the whole place off, so we have to climb a two metre gate to have a look around.
-Tonio still has the keys to the building and can show us modern camp facilities such as bathrooms and dormitories mixed with crumbling Roman frescos.
+He cannot hide a certain bitterness against the local authorities who decided to bring in a ‘professional’ contractor halfway through the archaeological project.
+The contractor paved most of the masseria grounds over with modern tiles, established electric uplights along the edges and fenced the whole place off, so we have to climb a two metre high gate to have a look around.
+Tonio still has the keys to the building and can show us modern camp facilities such as bathrooms and dormitories mixed with crumbling Roman frescoes.
 All to the benefit of about 50 swallows nesting in the corners and under the ceiling.
 It’s a crying shame and a waste of money.

 But fortunately the people from Sinergie like Tonio and the archeology volunteers don’t give up but move on other projects that help to preserve history and heritage around Altamura.